Dental cat food—The tooth, the whole tooth, and nothing but the tooth

 - Animal-sourced protein—A single Untamed meal contains twice the amount of taurine, antioxidants, and amino acids than what most commercially produced cat foods contain.
 The ethically sourced meat is steam-cooked so that it retains its original nutritional value

-- Hypoallergenic recipes—Even the most sensitive kitties can enjoy our cuisine since we stick to single-source proteins in our meals, reducing the risk of allergic reactions
+- Hypoallergenic recipes—Even the most sensitive kitties can enjoy our cuisine since we avoid allergens in our meals, reducing the risk of allergic reactions

 Kitties who enjoy our meal plans will start feeling the positive effects in a matter of weeks.
 Here’s a projected timeline of all the changes your cat will experience: